viccherubini/jolt/README.md

       ->addRoute(new NamedPost('/product/%n', 'JoltApp\\Product', 'view'))
       ->addRoute(new NamedPost('/customer', 'JoltApp\\Customer', 'index'));

+    // Controller\Locator object for finding and building new controllers
+    $controllerLocator = new ControllerLocator;

     // Dispatcher loads up a matched route and executes it
     $dispatcher = new Dispatcher;

     // Client returns data back to the browser, has a nice __toString()
     $client = new Client;

     // Build a view to attach to the Dispatcher -> Controller heirarchy
     $view = new View;

     // Build the entire application and execute it
     $jolt = new Jolt;